 How Does Accessibility Impact?

 Your platform is accessible from the learner’s point of view.
 We concentrated on the learner experience since learners represent the majority of our users.
-As a first step, the compliance on accessibility has reached in the following areas of your desktop platform:
+As of February 9, 2021, the compliance on accessibility has reached in the following areas of your desktop platform:

 - Login page